David Meriwether (Georgia politician)

-David Meriwether (April 10, 1755 - November 16, 1822) was a United States (U.S.) Congressional Representative from the state of Georgia.
+David Meriwether (April 10, 1755 - November 16, 1822) was a United States representative from the state of Georgia.
 U.S. congressman James Meriwether was his son.

 Early years

 David Meriwether was born at "Clover Fields" (home of the Meriwether family), near Charlottesville in the Virginia Colony, on April 10, 1755.
 During his early years in Virginia, Meriwether developed a personal friendship with Thomas Jefferson who was a plantation neighbor of the family.
 Some time later, Jefferson hired one of Meriwether's cousins, Meriwether Lewis as his personal secretary, before eventually commissioning the young Captain to undertake the exploration of the newly acquired Louisiana Purchase along with William Clark.

 Military service

 David Meriwether joined the Continental Army in 1776 during the Revolutionary War.
 He fought in the Battle of Trenton (1776), Battle of Brandywine (1777), and the Battle of Monmouth (1778).
 Upon joining troops from his native state of Virginia, he was commissioned a lieutenant in New Jersey on May 15, 1779.
 Shortly thereafter, the Virginia troops marched south, to participate in the Siege of Savannah.
 During the march from Virginia to the outskirts of Savannah, Meriwether's column passed through Wilkes County.
 In his diary, he remarked that the countryside in that area of Georgia was particularly pleasing.
 In the subsequent Siege of Savannah, Meriwether was captured by the British and was paroled shortly thereafter.
 Following his parole, Meriwether returned to Wilkes County, where he married Frances Wingfield.
 They eventually had seven sons and one daughter.
 Meriwether continued to serve in the Army through the end of the war in 1783.
 In 1785, the couple settled in Wilkes County, where Meriwether had been granted land for his service in the Continental Army.
 During this period, his occupation was that of "planter".
 On September 21, 1797, Meriwether was commissioned a brigadier general in the Georgia militia by Governor Jared Irwin.
 In 1804, the family moved to Clarke County, near the city of Athens, where the General resided for the rest of his life.